hchris21/aries-node/README.md

 ```
 Modify the environment specific configuration file accordingly.

-To run the server us the following command, by default the server will run in development mode:
+To run the server use the following command, by default the server will run in development mode:
 ```bash
 $ node server.js
 ```